Now that you’ve read the installation guide and installed Ansible, you can get started with some ad-hoc commands.

 While it may be common sense, it is worth sharing: Any management system benefits from being run near the machines being managed.
 If you are running Ansible in a cloud, consider running it from a machine inside that cloud.
 In most cases this will work better than on the open Internet.

-As an advanced topic, Ansible doesn’t just have to connect remotely over SSH.
+Ansible is not limited to remote connections over SSH.
 The transports are pluggable, and there are options for managing things locally, as well as managing chroot, lxc, and jail containers.
 A mode called ‘ansible-pull’ can also invert the system and have systems ‘phone home’ via scheduled git checkouts to pull configuration directives from a central repository.

-Now that you’ve installed Ansible, it’s time to get started with some basics.
+Now that you’ve installed Ansible, try some basics.

 Edit (or create)